ohadschn/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 By Tag Name
 +++++++++++

 The DOM Tag Name of the element.
+Often in practical use there are many DOM elements with the same tag name, thus finding multiple elements becomes the more practical option over finding the first element.

-Example of how to find an element that looks like this:
+Example of how to find elements that look like this:

 .. code-block:: html